The Old Firm Derby is one of the season's most hyped matches, and we've got you covered for Celtic fans looking to find a Hoops-friendly pub.

 The Brazen Head is a beloved Celtic pub in Glasgow, perfect for any passionate Celtic fan looking to catch the Old Firm match without a ticket.
 The lively atmosphere is filled with rich Celtic memorabilia, and every wall tells a story.
 Plus, they showcase all live Celtic matches, making it the ultimate spot to cheer for your team with fellow supporters.

-Fans with a match ticket often elect to drink here before matches, as a bus leaves the front door and goes directly to the stadium before kick-off.
+Fans with a match ticket often drink here before matches, as a bus leaves the front door and goes directly to the stadium before kick-off.
 The pub opened in 1994 and has the same name as a famous bar in Dublin, but it is far from your stereotypical Irish bar.

 Address: 1-3 Cathcart Rd, Glasgow G42 7BE